HenryNewcomer/laguna-theme/README.md

         :defer t
         :ensure t)
  ```
 **Terminal Colors look wonky in your terminal?
-Sometimes this helps:**
+This can sometimes helps:**
  ```
      # Throw this in your ~/.bash_profile if Laguna Theme (emacs) isn't displaying properly
      export TERM="xterm-256color"